 New Jersey Administrative Code (N.J.A.C.)
-3A:54 (Manual of Requirements for Family Child Care Registration); and
+3A:54 (Manual of Requirements for Family Child Care Registration); and i.
+Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.

 New Jersey Administrative Code (N.J.A.C.)
 8:25 (New Jersey Youth Camp Safety Standards)